 Many things in the corporate sector have changed with time.
-HR management, employee attendance, leave, and payroll management methods have changed significantly in the recent decade.
+HR management systems, attendance, leave, and payroll management methods have changed significantly in the last decade.

 After seeing changes in all these sectors, we cannot remain dependent on the traditional paying salaries to the employees.